Doctor of Philosophy

 Find a scholarshipCareer Opportunities

-Throughout your PhD, you will be supported to develop high level research and professional skills such as project design and execution; problem identification, definition and solving; critical thinking and analysis; data management; utilising research methods and methodologies; teamwork, negotiation and networking; high level technical skills in your field; and communicating to different audiences.
-With the majority of PhD graduates now pursuing careers outside academia, the skills and research training embedded in the PhD assist you to move into a variety of sectors and roles, including management, consulting, commercial R&D, research management, entrepreneurship, public policy, government, finance, technical services, biotech, education, and project coordination/management.
+Throughout your PhD, you will be supported to develop advanced research and professional capabilities, including project design and execution; problem identification and solving; critical thinking and analysis; data management; the application of appropriate research methods and methodologies; teamwork, negotiation and networking; advanced technical skills in your discipline; and the ability to communicate research effectively to diverse audiences.
+With the majority of PhD graduates now pursuing careers beyond academia, the research training and transferable skills developed through a PhD prepare graduates for a wide range of roles across sectors.
+These include management and consulting, commercial research and development, research management, entrepreneurship, public policy, government, finance, technical and professional services, biotechnology, education, and project coordination and management.

 Similar courses to consider